Coquí: The coquí and climate change

-A study published by the Proceedings of the Royal Society B states that long term temperature rises from climate change has caused significant increases in pitch and shortening of their duration.
-The increasing temperatures impact on a coquí's call is shown to reduce their body size as well reduce biomass population.
-This can lead to dire consequences because coquí frogs play an important role in the Puerto Rican rainforest.
+A study published by the Proceedings of the Royal Society B states that long-term temperature rises from climate change have resulted in alterations to the coquí's calls: significant increases in pitch, and shortening of their duration.
+The increasing temperatures have also been shown to reduce their body size, while also reducing biomass population.
+This can lead to dire consequences because coquí frogs play an important role in the Puerto Rican ecosystem.

 If temperature continues to increase, coquís as a whole are predicted to sound and look different in the next century.
-The survival of the coquís depend on the female coquí's ability to adapt to these changes.
-If their inner ear are not able to adapt then they won't be able to pick up higher pitched calls leading to mating issues.
-In addition to coquí population decreasing, having smaller coquís to eat or be eaten by other organisms can destabilize the whole food web of Puerto Rico's rainforest.
+The survival of the coquís depends on the female coquí's ability to adapt to these changes.
+If their inner ears are not able to adapt, then they will not be able to pick up higher-pitched calls, leading to mating issues.
+In addition to coquí populations decreasing, having smaller coquís to eat or be eaten by other organisms may destabilize the whole food web of Puerto Rico's rainforest.